symfony/symfony-docs/reference/constraints/Expression.rst

 .. versionadded:: 4.1
     The ``values`` option was introduced in Symfony 4.1.

 The values of the custom variables used in the expression.
+Values can be of any type (numeric, boolean, strings, null, etc.)

 .. configuration-block::